hashicorp/consul/website/source/docs/agent/options.html.markdown

   in alphabetical order.
 For more information on the format of the configuration files, see the "Configuration Files" section below.

-* `-encrypt` - Specifies the secret key to use for encryption of Consul network traffic.
-This key must be 16-bytes that are base64 encoded.
-The easiest way to create an encryption key is to use `consul keygen`.
-All nodes within a cluster must share the same encryption key to communicate.
+* `-data-dir` - This flag provides a data directory for the agent to store state.
+  This is required for all agents.
+The directory should be durable across reboots.
+  This is especially critical for agents that are running in server mode, as they must be able to persist the cluster state.

+* `-dc` - This flag controls the datacenter the agent is running in.
+If not provided it defaults to "dc1".
+Consul has first class support for multiple data centers but it relies on proper configuration.
+Nodes in the same datacenter should be on a single LAN.

 * `-log-level` - The level of logging to show after the Consul agent has started.
 This defaults to "info".
 The available log levels are "trace",